Wowmeta Home Page Wowmeta Logo Icon Wowmeta Logo Text

 Hero Cleave Gameplay:

-That concludes our Top 5 Arena composition list for Season Four of Shadowlands.
+That concludes our Top 5 Arena composition list for Season Four of The War Within.
 Now get out there and start grinding that ladder!
 Thanks for reading!